lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-order.md

 }
 {% endhighlight %}

-If the state is terminal (`accepted`, `rejected`, or `failed`) then the HTTP Entity Body will also be digitally signed by the [Operator](../concepts/operator) as per [Content Signature](../rfcs/content-signature).
+If the state is `accepted` then the HTTP Entity Body MUST also be digitally signed by the [Operator](../concepts/operator) as per [Content Signature](../rfcs/content-signature).
 Additionally, the timestamp obtained by the operator over its digital signature will be published as per [Content Signature Timestamp](../rfcs/content-signature-timestamp).
+If the state is otherwise terminal (`rejected` or `failed`) then the HTTP Entity Body MAY also be digitally signed and the signature timestamped.

 ## Listing Order Links